Work-Related Learning

 Work-based projects offer students the opportunity to develop and utilise their skills in the context of a real-world scenario.
 They can be curricular or co-curricular, and usually require students to work independently or as a team to address a challenge posed by an external organisation.

-The model benefits the organisation by accessing fresh, enthusiastic and innovative thinking applied to a real business issue or need, without the additional cost of business consultancy.
+The model benefits the organisation by providing access to fresh, enthusiastic and innovative thinking applied to a real business issue or need, without the additional cost of business consultancy.

 University programmes supporting this type of activity include: